-What hope do I experience?
+What hope do I experience now?

 Who can I talk with if I’m wrestling with what I believe?

-You see, beliefs go everywhere with us and deeply shape the very fabric of who we are.
+But remember, beliefs go everywhere with us and deeply shape the very fabric of who we are.
 Don’t let anyone tell you different.

 We all have them.

 And knowing how much they inform and shape us, be sure to ask questions and test what you believe.
-If what you believe doesn’t hold up under testing, maybe it’s time to seek that which does.
+If what you believe doesn’t hold up under testing, maybe it’s time to seek out that which does.